tokenguardio/dashboard-creator-server/README.md

 5. **prepare environemnt variables**: cp .env.example .env
 6. **set environment variables**
 7. **Run the Development Server**: `npm run server:dev`
 8. **see the results**: go to http://localhost:<PORT>/api-docs to see the swagger documentation endpoints

+**NOTE**: On its own, the backend service will report errors because it cannot connect to database rest api service.
+For information about rolling out fully functional testing/demo environment, please see [TESTING](https://github.com/tokenguardio/dashboard-creator-server/tree/v2.0.3/TESTING) section.

 ### Getting Started with Docker